weszuidema/Assignment_03/README.md

 $$

 - Run F-tests of the multiple regression model vs. the model with no controls.
-- Run and interpet an F-test on some reasonable group of variables.
+- Run and interpret an F-test on some reasonable group of variables.

-F-test simulations
+### F-test simulations

+To better understand the F-test, let's run some simulations.

+First, we need to simulate data from the null hypothesis.
+In the null hypothesis, $H_0 = 0$ for all control variables.

+1. Simulate $\tilde{\varepsilon}$ from $N(0, \hat{\sigma}^2)$
+2. Run the regression
+2. Calculate the F-statistic

 ```r